Assignment 2: Software Switch and Router with P4

 Part 0: Setup

-Unlike the previous assignments, we will use the cs356-p4
+Unlike the previous assignments, we will use the cs356-p4 profile instead of cs356-base in this assignment.

 It includes a Kathara image with P4 utilities to run your P4 code on a virtual device.